KamilPabiniak/Inner-war/README.md

 # Inner-war
-This is my undergraduate thesis.
-It's the biggest project I've done so far and I'm going to show all my knowledge in it with my team.
-Enjoy
+This is my group's bachelor's thesis project for our Game Development degree.
+Through this project, we want to showcase what we've learned and highlight the struggles faced by some individuals dealing with mental health issues